 4 UNITs, Letter Grade, FALL 2018

-INFEWS Field Lab Seminar course will introduce trainees to INFEWS-related UCLA and Los Angeles county facilities and environs led by various faculty.
-Students will work in groups to consider key problems related to the site visits, analyze data, and recommend possible solutions for a case study.
+Food, Energy, and Water Management in Urban Systems Field Lab course will introduce trainees to FEWS-related UCLA and Los Angeles county facilities and environs led by various faculty.
+Students will work in groups to consider key problems related to the site visits, analyze data, and recommend possible solutions to be developed into a case study.
 This course can act as a jump start for an advocacy component or opportunity to develop a leadership project that meets the Leaders in Sustainability (LIS) certification requirement.

 4 units, Letter Grade, WINTER 2019

 Leaders in Sustainability is the common course for all students participating in the Leaders in Sustainability (LIS) program, including those from engineering, law, management, public affairs, public health, natural and social sciences, and others.
 Course includes academically-based discussions on various sustainability-related themes, capitalizing on the wide mix of disciplines represented among participating students.
 Sessions feature UCLA faculty members, external speakers, and leadership skills to help students learn more about how to best put their interests in sustainability to use.

 Science Communications and Environmental Media will educate NRT trainees in strategic scientific communication with professionals, the media, policymakers, and the general public.
 This course is aligned with the Laboratory for Environmental Narrative Strategies (LENS) and will teach oral, visual, and written communications in

 different media forms (e.g., print, social media) that will provide trainees with the basic knowledge and background to successfully communicate beyond the laboratory and classroom setting.